Aeroluna/LunaCoopMod/README.md

 This includes upgrades like Virulent Microbes erroneously showing up on mind-controlled Vipers or Extended Thermal Lance missing from Fenix's Colossi.

+- Added a range indicator when using the Oracle's Stasis Ward ability.

+yeah.

+- Fixed a bug where Carriers would not show how many Interceptors they have under their healthbar (Affects Karax and Fenix).

+Fun fact: This bug has existed since Fenix was released.
+This bug was caused by the ability for Carriers to morph into Clolarion, though I genuinely don't understand why it happens or why it affects Karax's Carriers.

+- Changed Void Rays to "look" at their targets.

+thanks Enoki.

 - Added targeting beam to Widow Mine attack (Affects Swann and Horner).
 - Increased visibility of targeting line and targeted unit (Targeted unit is tinted).
 - Added a visual indicator to Colossus attacks when Extended Thermal Lance is researched (Affects Fenix).